 We all know that diet care and healthy eating are essential to keeping our immune system functioning optimally, yet we don’t prioritise it when dealing with stress and isolation.

 The MetLife 360Health team asked Robyn Compton, an accredited practising dietitian in Melbourne, to provide us some recommendations for staying healthy.

-Limited trips to the grocery store and unpredictable fresh food supply during lockdowns may compromise healthy eating.
+Rising costs and unpredictable fresh food supply may compromise healthy eating.
 What should we do?

 Even with few and limited ingredients, you can continue eating a diet that supports good health.
 My advice to follow would be:

 - Prepare a corresponding shopping list, including food for meals and snacks and store it on your phone.

 - Add a few new recipes for variety and interest each week, updating your weekly list.